MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/android/distribute.md

 ---

-# Distribute
+# Distribute Installable Sample App to Users
-In this tutorial, you will learn to distribute a sample iOS app to a group of users, who can install the app on their device.

-If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.

 ### Prerequisites
+- Follow the [getting started tutorial](getting-started.md) to set up the sample app.
-- Optional: Provisioning Profile and Certificate.
-Go to the [Apple Developer Documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html) to learn about creating an App ID to codesign the sample iOS app with.
+- Optional: signed APK.
+Go to the [Android Developer Documentation](https://developer.android.com/studio/index.html) to learn about creating a new keystore and manually signing an APK.

-## Choose a build to Distribute
+## Choose a build to distribute
 There are **two ways you can distribute** the app.

 If you already completed the [Build tutorial](build.md) and built the sample app: